Director pay at an Australian startup company

 Why some startups don’t pay a director fee

 We know the the obvious reason is cash - a lack of it.

-But the other linked reason is that one or more directors may have contributed capital and the priority is to reimburse them first before salaries are paid out to other founders.
+But the other linked reason is that one or more directors may have contributed capital and the priority is to reimburse them first before directors fees are paid out.